Take part in research

 • Be experiencing visual hallucinations within last month

-• Be currently accessing NHS adult secondary
+• Be currently accessing AWP adult secondary care services

 • Be willing and able to give informed consent